How mail-in voting works in Ohio: A step-by-step guide

 Mail-in or absentee voting has in the past only accounted for a small percentage of all votes cast nationwide.
-But as a global pandemic stops normal life for most Americans, an unprecedented number of states are encouraging voting by mail, including Ohio and Kentucky.
+But as a global pandemic put a stop to normal life for most Americans, an unprecedented number of states encouraged voting by mail, including Ohio and Kentucky, and voters listened.

-This has brought with it a number of concerns about election security and widespread voter fraud from a number of politicians, principally President Donald Trump.
+This change brought with it a number of concerns about election security and widespread voter fraud from a number of politicians, principally former President Donald Trump.
 These claims are dubious at best.

 Mail-in votes are just as safe and secure as voting at your local polling place on Election Day, says Ohio Secretary of State Frank LaRose, Ohio's chief elections officer and, like Trump, a Republican.

-"The President raises concerns that may be valid in other states, but not in Ohio," LaRose says.
+"The President raises concerns that may be valid in other states, but not in Ohio," LaRose told WVXU in 2020.
 "The President is responsible for all 50 states and I'm just responsible for Ohio and the 8 million registered voters here need to know that vote by mail is secure, easy to use and your vote will be counted."

 In reality, there is little evidence of widespread mail voter fraud anywhere in the U.S.

 Hamilton County Board of Election Director Sherry Poland explained to WVXU how mail-in voting really works, step-by-step, and all the security measures that ensure your ballot is counted correctly.